Concerns about elderly patient care

-The Health Secretary’s recent statement on proposed future Social Care plans suggest that the ongoing debate in respect of how much the elderly are required to pay towards the cost of their residential care is set to continue long into the future.
-But whilst that debate develops, perhaps the Government should also focus its attentions on the level of care that is experienced by elderly patients at hospitals and care homes.
+The Health Secretary’s recent statement on proposed future Social Care plans suggests that the ongoing debate in respect of how much the elderly are required to pay towards the cost of their residential care is set to continue long into the future.
+But whilst that debate develops, perhaps the Government should also focus its attention on the level of care that is experienced by elderly patients at hospitals and care homes.

 A report by the Care Quality Commission (CQC), the health watchdog, found that half of all hospitals that it looked at failed in standards of care for the elderly.

 Dame Jo Williams, Chair of CQC, concluded: “The fact that over half of hospitals were falling short to some degree in the basic care they provided to older people is truly alarming, and deeply disappointing.”